703-591-3177 office

 Virginia State School Entrance Health Form

 Lunch Bunch is an optional extended day program.
 Children eat a lunch brought from home and participate in free choice play and playground time, weather permitting.
-A two hour Lunch Bunch (12pm–2pm) is offered to our three-day Fours and five-day PreK students on Mondays, Wednesdays, and Fridays.
-(If demand is high enough, this will be added to Tuesdays and Thursdays.)
-A one hour Lunch Bunch (12pm–1pm) is offered to our two-day Threes on Tuesdays and Thursdays.
-Registration for either of our Lunch Bunch programs is via a paper registration form.
-Lunch Bunch sessions work out to a cost of $10 an hour although there is 10% discount for full year registration.
-As custom registrations are accepted, preschool administration will determine exact cost on a case by case basis.
+A two hour Lunch Bunch (12pm–2pm) is offered to our 2-day 3s and our 3-day 4s every weekday.
+Registration for Lunch Bunch is via a paper registration form.
+Sessions will cost $20 each although there is a 10% discount for full year registration.
+As registrations are highly customizable, preschool administration will determine exact cost on a case by case basis.

-Our Fours, PreK, and Kindergarten students go on field trips to such places as the planetarium, nature centers and parks, and other locations related to the class curriculum.
+Our 4s and PreK students go on field trips to such places as the planetarium, nature centers and parks, and other locations related to the class curriculum.
 Our three-year-olds take only one field trip to Fairfax County’s Frying Pan Park in May.
 All children are required to travel in car seats in the rear seat of cars driven by our parent volunteers.

-Each week our 4s, Pre-K, and Kindergarten students spend an enjoyable forty-five minutes with our dedicated music instructor.
+Each week our 4s and PreK students spend an enjoyable forty-five minutes with our dedicated music instructor.
 She leads the children in songs, dancing, and musical games.

-Our 4s, Pre-K, and Kindergarten students all receive basic Spanish language lessons weekly.
+Our 4s and PreK students all receive basic Spanish language lessons weekly.
 Lessons are held in their classroom and are led by a wonderful native Spanish-speaking teacher.

 Every other week, the children visit the Lending Library.
 The librarian reads a story and the children check out a book to take home.
 The books are to be returned before the next library day.